yakisova41/return-youtube-comment-username/README.md

 # Returns YouTube handle to username

-This UserScript is change handle name to user name in YouTube.
+This UserScript is change handle name to username in YouTube.